 The purpose of this program is to improve outcomes for children and youth who are victims of human trafficking by integrating human trafficking policy and programming at the state or tribal level and enhancing coordinated, multidisciplinary, and statewide approaches to serving trafficked youth.
-This solicitation has two categories.
-The first category seeks applications for up to 3 state or tribal jurisdictions to identify the state or tribe's greatest barriers to identifying and assisting child and youth victims of sex and labor trafficking and/or to investigating and prosecuting these cases, and to develop a statewide or tribal jurisdictionwide strategy to address these challenges.
-The second category seeks an applicant to provide training and technical assistance (TTA) that is tailored and specific to the sites funded under the Improving Outcomes for Child and Youth Victims of Human Trafficking program (both those newly funded in FY 2018 under category 1 and the six previously funded grantees).
+Applicants must identify the state or tribe's greatest barriers to identifying and assisting child and youth victims of sex and labor trafficking and/or to investigating and prosecuting these cases, and develop a statewide or tribal jurisdictionwide strategy to address these challenges.
+Applicants must describe how the program will leverage existing victim assistance, law enforcement, and child welfare efforts against human trafficking of children and youth in the state or tribal jurisdiction.
+Proposals should detail how the state or federally recognized Indian tribe will demonstrate measurable improvement in outcomes for victims using baseline data.
+OJP is particularly interested in applications from states with a high geographic need for this program, for example, border states demonstrating chronically high or increasing numbers of trafficked children and youth or tribes with land adjacent to or spanning the U.S. border.

-Statutory Authority: This project is authorized by The Justice for Victims of Trafficking Act of 2015 (18 U.S.C. § 3014(h)(2)); Trafficking Victims Protection Act of 2000 (22 U.S.C. § 7105(b)(2)).
+Statutory Authority: This project is authorized by the Justice for Victims of Trafficking Act of 2015 (18 U.S.C. § 3014(h)(2)) and the Trafficking Victims Protection Act of 2000 (22 U.S.C. § 7105(b)(2)).